neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 ```
 get_account_history <your-base-account-name> <limit>
 ```
-> As `<limit>` put a number like 10 or 100, depending how many transactions you expect to have made **after** creating the proposed transfer.
+> For the `<limit>` value put a number like 10 or 100, depending how many transactions you expect to have made **after** creating the proposed transfer.
 If you're not sure, make the number bigger.

 As a result, in the list of transactions making up the account history, you should be able to locate the proposed transfer, which should look similar to this example:
 ```